iOS 26

-Are you unable to make calls or send text messages because your IMS Registration status is “Not Registered“?
-This common and frustrating problem occurs in most Android phones and affects most carrier networks.
+Do you have problems making calls or sending text messages because your IMS Registration status is “Not Registered”?

 In this article, you will learn what the IMS Registration status is and how to check your IMS registration status.
 We will also walk you through how to fix the IMS registration problem.

-First, let us discuss what the IMS registration status is.
+First, let’s discuss what the IMS registration status is.

 What Is the IMS Registration Status?